mollybee/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+    ## SQL databases are synonmous with 'relational databases', as they require a table-based structure, where the tables can communication their information to one another.
+NoSQL databases are key-value pair database's where the data structure does not allow for any sort of cross communication.
 2. Why do tables need a Primary Key?
+  ## This is because primary keys are unique identifiers for columns, so no two values can be the same, allowing for row-level accessibility.
 3. What is the name given to a table column that references the Primary Key on another table?
+  ## Foreign Key
 4. What do we need in order to have a _many to many_ relationship between two tables?
+  ## A many-to-many relationship is when multiple records in a table are referencing multiple records in another table.
+For example, 'animals' could eat various 'foods', and 'foods' could be eaten by a variety of 'animals'.